PrestaShop/prestashop.github.io/content/news/posts/2026/hummingbird-v2-architecture-best-practices-contribution.md

 With v2, Hummingbird becomes the new reference theme for PrestaShop, offering a structured and scalable baseline for building, customizing, and extending storefronts.

 Hummingbird v2 is not just an incremental update — it’s a structural evolution.
-It revisits how SCSS is organized, how Bootstrap and PrestaShop styles are integrated and overridden, and how developers can approach customization and contribution in a more predictable way.
+It revisits how SCSS is organized, how Bootstrap and PrestaShop styles are integrated and overridden, as well as how developers can approach customization and contribution in a more predictable way.

 Whether you are building a custom theme, extending a store, or contributing to the ecosystem, Hummingbird v2 provides a reliable foundation to build upon.